 Achievement of SDG 8 i.e. Decent Work and Economic Growth and SDG 1 i.e. No Poverty can be attained through initiatives such as the City Livelihood Centre under the NULM scheme for the betterment of urban poor.
-In a resource constraint environment, With the rising awareness and competition, there is no scope for mediocre quality or underperformance.
-Even a single negative customer review can impact an upcoming business. the CLC has a noble intent to uplift the urban poor by offering skill enhancement and livelihood opportunities.
+In a resource constraint environment, the CLC has a noble intent to uplift the urban poor by offering skill enhancement and livelihood opportunities.
 The proposed action plan shall act as an accelerator which will aid in gaining the trust of the beneficiaries, create employment opportunities, and ensure financial sustainability for AWARD.
 Execution of any plan requires a favourable and conducive environment and only the reformed CLC model can become a real game-changer for ensuring economic empowerment of the underprivileged.
 Once successful, the model can be replicated across the country for impacting a larger beneficiary base.